MarkNahabedian/DesignWithSVG/nametag/README.md

 Both the image and the SVG code that renders it can be found on the page.
 You can copy the SVG code directly from the serialized section of the page to a file for cutting.
+A "Copy SVG to clipboard" button is provided for convenience.

 After importing and placing the file for cutting on Shaper Origin, you'll need to specify the cut types, which should be on-line for all